EARnagram/lessons/README.md

 ##### (many are unfinished/partial parts of lessons)

-While some of these lessons are written by my fellow instructors (Jim Clark and Phil Hughes), the majority are written by me, Ezra Raez.
+While some of these lessons are written by my fellow instructors (Jim Clark, Phil Hughes, and Philippe Luchansky), the majority are written by me, Ezra Raez.

 Enjoy!